Yes, we are re-cycling old chestnuts!

 1a 1b 1c

 1.5 In figure 1a an aircraft is in a banked turn to the right.
 The lift force is increased by increasing the angle of attack to ensure the vertical component Fv equals the weight for level flight.
 This is the load-factor which is the reciprocal of the cosine of the angle of bank.
 The horizontal component of lift Fc is the centripetal force which makes the aircraft turn.

-1.7 The centripetal force Fc, produces two components relative to the direction of the ground-velocity.
+1.8 The centripetal force Fc, produces two components relative to the direction of the ground-velocity.
 Force component Ft is tangential to the ground-velocity and results in tangential acceleration of the ground-speed, in this case an increase of ground-speed.
-The third side of the triangle is a centripetal force which provides the curvature of the ground-track.
+The other component, the third side of the triangle, is a centripetal force Fgc which provides the curvature of the ground-track.

-1.9 The tangential force component Ft causes the groundspeed to increase during the downwind turn (from upwind to downwind) and decrease during the upwind turn (from downwind to upwind)
+1.10 The tangential force component Ft causes the ground-speed to increase during the downwind turn (from upwind to downwind) and decrease during the upwind turn (from downwind to upwind)

-1.10 So far so good.
-We have explained why groundspeed changes when circling in a wind.
+1.11 So far so good.
+We have explained why ground-speed changes when circling in a wind.
 It is not simply a case of turning in a moving air-mass.
 The acceleration actually involves force components acting on the mass of the aircraft, as required by Newtons laws of motion.
-But when the groundspeed is changing why doesn’t the airspeed change as well in the same sense?
+But when the ground-speed is changing why doesn’t the airspeed change as well in the same sense?

 2 The effect of wind-components

 2.1 When the ground-speed changes, why doesn’t the airspeed change as well?
 On the face of it, the answer is that the centripetal force Fc is normal to the air-velocity and is therefore normal to the tangential acceleration of the air-velocity and therefore has no direct effect on the acceleration of airspeed.
 However, there is a tangential acceleration of ground-velocity and, because of the small angle of drift, a component of that acceleration acts in the direction of the air-velocity.
 Does that cause an acceleration of air-speed?
-Is there an effect which negates it?
+Or is there an effect which negates it?
 Yes, to both questions

 2a 2b 2c

 2.2 Figure 2 shows a plan view of the downwind turn.
-The airspeed Va can be represented by the sum of a groundspeed component K and a head/tailwind-speed component H. Airspeed is then the sum of K and H. By itself this is meaningless.
+The airspeed Va can be represented by the sum of a ground-speed component K and a head/tailwind-speed component H. Airspeed is then the sum of K and H. By itself this is meaningless.
 However, during the turn, the headwind/tailwind components are varying due to the changing wind-angle y.
 Compare figures 2b and 2c; During the downwind turn the headwind component H is decreasing (or the tailwind component is increasing, which has the same effect) because the wind angle y is increasing.
-This makes the airspeed reduce.
-At the same time component K is increasing.
+So component H reduces while at the same time component K is increasing.
 Therefore, the acceleration of airspeed is the sum of the acceleration of component H and the acceleration of component K. The rate of change of the headwind or tailwind component causes an acceleration of airspeed but opposite to the acceleration of the ground-speed component.

-2.3 Conversely, during the upwind turn, the headwind component H is increasing (or the tailwind component is decreasing) because wind-angle y is decreasing and this makes the airspeed increase.
-Ground speed Vg reduces due to the retarding action of force Ft and therefore component K reduces which makes the airspeed reduce.
-See figure 3.
+2.3 Conversely, during the upwind turn, (see figure 3) the headwind component H is increasing (or the tailwind component is decreasing) because wind-angle y is decreasing and this tends to make the airspeed increase.
+Ground speed Vg reduces due to the retarding action of force Ft and therefore component K reduces which makes the airspeed tend to reduce.
+Again, we have two opposite effects.

 3a 3b 3c